HilaBarkan6/Advanced_Topics/EX3/readme.md

 Make sure output files are written to the correct place decide what to do with the logger
 Make our algorithms good

+What's next:
+- build Simulator with the general makefile and see it works run with the command line - yovel **done**
+- Make sure default configuration works - Hila
+- Error handaling - bad parameters -Hila
+- Make sure each function is not too long - Yovel **in progress**
+- Make sure there are no magic numbers - Yovel **in progress**
+- Fix "hello_map" - Hila
+- Run comparative mode with same algorithms pointing to the same file - Yovel **done**
+- threads
+- Comparative section 4 - Hila
+- Make sure in competition mode, mathces are generated properly - Yovel
+- Competitive section 2 - Yovel
+- Competitive section 5 - Hila
+- Additional output and error handaling - make sure everything works as wrriten there - Hila
+- student.txt and readme
+- Make sure all dll's closed at finish - Yovel
+- Fix congureation file path in main - Yovel **done**